 My Personal Reading List:

 Given our diverse histories, each person reading the same book will have a variance in how one interprets the ideas.
-However, if you apply the principles of critical thinking when reading, you are more likely to keep your interpretations intellectually ethical and come up with reasonable, fair, and emotionally intelligent conclusions.
-If you buy via my Amazon links below, I get a small commission.
+If you apply the principles of critical thinking when reading, you are more likely to keep your interpretations intellectually ethical and come up with reasonable, fair, and emotionally intelligent conclusions.
+Here is my personal list.

 1. The Righteous Mind: Why Good People Are Divided by Politics and Religion" by Jonathan Haidt